@Generated(value="software.amazon.awssdk:codegen") public interface DataSyncClient extends SdkClient

 After you delete an agent, you can't reactivate it and you longer pay software charges for it.

-This is a convenience which creates an instance of the DeleteAgentRequest.Builder
+This is a convenience which creates an instance of the DeleteAgentRequest.Builder avoiding the need to

 create one manually via DeleteAgentRequest.builder()

-that will call methods on DeleteAgentRequest.Builder
+deleteAgentRequest - A Consumer that will call methods on DeleteAgentRequest.Builder to create a request.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+DeleteAgentRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DeleteLocationResponse deleteLocation(DeleteLocationRequest deleteLocationRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Deletes the configuration of a location used by AWS DataSync.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+deleteLocationRequest - DeleteLocationInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DeleteLocationResponse deleteLocation(Consumer<DeleteLocationRequest.Builder> deleteLocationRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Deletes the configuration of a location used by AWS DataSync.

-This is a convenience which creates an instance of the DeleteLocationRequest.Builder
+This is a convenience which creates an instance of the DeleteLocationRequest.Builder avoiding the need to

 create one manually via DeleteLocationRequest.builder()

-that will call methods on DeleteLocationRequest.Builder
+deleteLocationRequest - A Consumer that will call methods on DeleteLocationRequest.Builder to create a request.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+DeleteLocationInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DeleteTaskResponse deleteTask(DeleteTaskRequest deleteTaskRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Deletes a task.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+deleteTaskRequest - DeleteTaskInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DeleteTaskResponse deleteTask(Consumer<DeleteTaskRequest.Builder> deleteTaskRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Deletes a task.

-This is a convenience which creates an instance of the DeleteTaskRequest.Builder
+This is a convenience which creates an instance of the DeleteTaskRequest.Builder avoiding the need to

 create one manually via DeleteTaskRequest.builder()

-that will call methods on DeleteTaskRequest.Builder
+deleteTaskRequest - A Consumer that will call methods on DeleteTaskRequest.Builder to create a request.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+DeleteTaskInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeAgentResponse describeAgent(DescribeAgentRequest describeAgentRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata such as the name, the network interfaces, and the status (that is, whether the agent is running or not) for an agent.
 To specify which agent to describe, use the Amazon Resource Name (ARN) of the agent in your request.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+describeAgentRequest - DescribeAgentInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeAgentResponse describeAgent(Consumer<DescribeAgentRequest.Builder> describeAgentRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata such as the name, the network interfaces, and the status (that is, whether the agent is running or not) for an agent.
 To specify which agent to describe, use the Amazon Resource Name (ARN) of the agent in your request.

-This is a convenience which creates an instance of the DescribeAgentRequest.Builder
+This is a convenience which creates an instance of the DescribeAgentRequest.Builder avoiding the need to

 create one manually via DescribeAgentRequest.builder()

-that will call methods on DescribeAgentRequest.Builder
+describeAgentRequest - A Consumer that will call methods on DescribeAgentRequest.Builder to create a request.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+DescribeAgentInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeLocationEfsResponse describeLocationEfs(DescribeLocationEfsRequest describeLocationEfsRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata, such as the path information about an Amazon EFS location.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+describeLocationEfsRequest - DescribeLocationEfsRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeLocationEfsResponse describeLocationEfs(Consumer<DescribeLocationEfsRequest.Builder> describeLocationEfsRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata, such as the path information about an Amazon EFS location.

-This is a convenience which creates an instance of the DescribeLocationEfsRequest.Builder
+This is a convenience which creates an instance of the DescribeLocationEfsRequest.Builder avoiding the

 need to create one manually via DescribeLocationEfsRequest.builder()

-that will call methods on DescribeLocationEfsRequest.Builder
+describeLocationEfsRequest - A Consumer that will call methods on DescribeLocationEfsRequest.Builder to create a

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+request.
+DescribeLocationEfsRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeLocationNfsResponse describeLocationNfs(DescribeLocationNfsRequest describeLocationNfsRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata, such as the path information, about a NFS location.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+describeLocationNfsRequest - DescribeLocationNfsRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeLocationNfsResponse describeLocationNfs(Consumer<DescribeLocationNfsRequest.Builder> describeLocationNfsRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata, such as the path information, about a NFS location.

-This is a convenience which creates an instance of the DescribeLocationNfsRequest.Builder
+This is a convenience which creates an instance of the DescribeLocationNfsRequest.Builder avoiding the

 need to create one manually via DescribeLocationNfsRequest.builder()

-that will call methods on DescribeLocationNfsRequest.Builder
+describeLocationNfsRequest - A Consumer that will call methods on DescribeLocationNfsRequest.Builder to create a

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+request.
+DescribeLocationNfsRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeLocationS3Response describeLocationS3(DescribeLocationS3Request describeLocationS3Request) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata, such as bucket name, about an Amazon S3 bucket location.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+describeLocationS3Request - DescribeLocationS3RequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeLocationS3Response describeLocationS3(Consumer<DescribeLocationS3Request.Builder> describeLocationS3Request) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata, such as bucket name, about an Amazon S3 bucket location.

-This is a convenience which creates an instance of the DescribeLocationS3Request.Builder
+This is a convenience which creates an instance of the DescribeLocationS3Request.Builder avoiding the

 need to create one manually via DescribeLocationS3Request.builder()

-that will call methods on DescribeLocationS3Request.Builder
+describeLocationS3Request - A Consumer that will call methods on DescribeLocationS3Request.Builder to create a

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+request.
+DescribeLocationS3RequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeTaskResponse describeTask(DescribeTaskRequest describeTaskRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata about a task.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+describeTaskRequest - DescribeTaskRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeTaskResponse describeTask(Consumer<DescribeTaskRequest.Builder> describeTaskRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns metadata about a task.

-This is a convenience which creates an instance of the DescribeTaskRequest.Builder
+This is a convenience which creates an instance of the DescribeTaskRequest.Builder avoiding the need to

 create one manually via DescribeTaskRequest.builder()

-that will call methods on DescribeTaskRequest.Builder
+describeTaskRequest - A Consumer that will call methods on DescribeTaskRequest.Builder to create a request.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+DescribeTaskRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeTaskExecutionResponse describeTaskExecution(DescribeTaskExecutionRequest describeTaskExecutionRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns detailed metadata about a task that is being executed.

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+describeTaskExecutionRequest - DescribeTaskExecutionRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault DescribeTaskExecutionResponse describeTaskExecution(Consumer<DescribeTaskExecutionRequest.Builder> describeTaskExecutionRequest) throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns detailed metadata about a task that is being executed.

-This is a convenience which creates an instance of the DescribeTaskExecutionRequest.Builder
+This is a convenience which creates an instance of the DescribeTaskExecutionRequest.Builder avoiding the

 need to create one manually via DescribeTaskExecutionRequest.builder()

-that will call methods on DescribeTaskExecutionRequest.Builder
+describeTaskExecutionRequest - A Consumer that will call methods on DescribeTaskExecutionRequest.Builder to create a

-- Base class for all exceptions that can be thrown by the SDK (both service and client).
+request.
+DescribeTaskExecutionRequestInvalidRequestException - This exception is thrown when the client submits a malformed request.SdkException - Base class for all exceptions that can be thrown by the SDK (both service and client).
 Can be used for

-- If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException
+catch all scenarios.SdkClientException - If any client side error occurs such as an IO related failure, failure to get credentials, etc.DataSyncException - Base class for all service exceptions.
+Unknown exceptions will be thrown as an instance of this type.AwsServiceExceptiondefault ListAgentsResponse listAgents() throws InvalidRequestException, AwsServiceException, SdkClientException, DataSyncException

 Returns a list of agents owned by an AWS account in the AWS Region specified in the request.
 The returned list is ordered by agent Amazon Resource Name (ARN).